lmbek/NineNineFive/README.md

 ### Gobek (v0.7.0) - Will be archived from Oktober 2023
 <a href="https://github.com/lmbek/gobek">gobek</a> (open-source)<br> <a href="https://github.com/lmbek/gobek-example">gobek-example</a> (example on how to use gobek)<br> <a href="https://github.com/lmbek/gobek-sqlite-example">gobek-sqlite-example</a> (example on how to use gobek with sqlite and gcc)<br><br>Gobek is a project i have developed to allow for lightweight web applications that uses Go locally with native features.
 Think of it like electron - just with minimal dependencies <br>
-If you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
 Software Developer from Denmark living in Grenaa.
 Im the CEO of Beksoft ApS a company that focuses on Software Development on the full scale; from requirement specification to implementation, testing, releasing and maintaining.
 We mostly focus on webbased technology, native technology, cross platform and cloud services.

-## Specialities
-I prefer developing in Go because of it's simplicity, efficiency for developing fast and good scaling.
-It's a wonderful general purpose programming language, that can be used in many different domains. <br>
-I have specialised in Webbased IT Systems, where i build executables with manifests, icon and code signing.
-I: analyse requirements, design, program/develop, test, build and deploy software for Computers, Mobiles and the Cloud. <br>

 ## Main Languages, Tools & Services (professional):
 * Go